KODA: Code Generator

 ByteBrew.InitializeByteBrew();

-If you do choose to use our ATT Handler, please make sure that you do the following in your info.plist:
+If you use our ATT Handler, you must do the following in your info.plist:

-A. Use the Xcode Property List Editor to add: Privacy - Tracking Usage Description
+Use the Xcode Property List Editor to add: Privacy - Tracking Usage Description.

 // Call ByteBrew ATT Wrapper